 Reasons For Head Shaking In Babies and When To Worry

-Some of the more common reason a baby is shaking head are:
+Some of the more common reason a baby is shaking head are the following:

-- Some babies also shake their head when they get tired, as self-soothing.
+2. When tired – Some babies also shake their head when they get tired, as self-soothing.
 Some young babies (and older children too) shake their head until they fall asleep!
 Again, nothing to worry about.
+Another quite common way to self-soothe when tired is to hit themselves in the head.

 In general, head shaking is just another interesting stage, but worth checking for an infection or signs of autism in rare cases.